puzzle/openshift-update-training/content/en/docs/02/_index.md

 Bear in mind that you need to use another hostname in that case.

 {{% alert title="Note" color="primary" %}}
+Ask your teacher about the app domain suffix you need to use in your hostname.
+{{% /alert %}}

+{{% alert title="Note" color="primary" %}}
-Make use of the Kubernetes documentation about Ingress resources.
+Make use of the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/) about Ingress resources.
 {{% /alert %}}